Sutton Common: Today

 Clusters of local shops can be found around the railway station and further west along Sutton Common Road, next to Glenthorne High School and near to the roundabout with Ridge Road and Forest Road, as well as at Stonceot Hill.
 The main public house in the area is The Plough, now a Harvester, at the junction of Sutton Common Road and Reigate Avenue.
 The large Kimpton Park industrial area can be accessed from the A217 and adjoins a Tesco Extra superstore.

-The local area is served by Sutton Common railway station and bus routes 470, which runs from Epsom along part of Sutton Common Road towards St Helier and Colliers Wood; 80, which runs from Downview prison in Belmont to Reynolds Close, Hackbridge via Stayton Road, Tonfield Road and Stonecot Hill; and local bus S3, from Sutton Hospital to Malden Manor railway station along Pylbrook Road and Dibdin Road.
+The local area is served by Sutton Common railway station and local bus S3, from Belmont to Malden Manor railway station along Pylbrook Road and Dibdin Road; 80, which runs from Downview prison in Belmont to Reynolds Close, Hackbridge via Stayton Road, Tonfield Road and Stonecot Hill; bus routes 470, which runs from Sutton Station along part of Sutton Common Road towards St Helier and Colliers Wood.
 The 93 bus also passes through Stonecot Hill, running from North Cheam to Putney Bridge via Morden South and Morden.
-Cycle route 208 from Angel Hill to Wimbledon traverses Rosehill Park West and the Reigate Avenue and Sutton Common Recreation Grounds.
+Cycle route 208 from Angel Hill to Wimbledon traverses Rosehill Park West and the Reigate Avenue (A217)and Sutton Common Recreation Grounds.

 The Sutton Life Centre for young people is located on Alcorn Close next to the cemetery.
 1st North Sutton Scout Group have their headquarters at Stayton Road.

 The football team Sutton Common Rovers represent the area at football and play at Gander Green Lane, which is also the home of Sutton United.
 On 7 September 2016, the club announced plans for a new £1 million ground, to be built on part of the Reigate Avenue Recreation Ground.

 210 (Sutton) Transport Squadron of 151 Regiment RLC is based at Stonecot Hill.